Back to Knowledgebase

 How Often to Pump

-This depends entirely on your situation:
+The right schedule depends on your situation:

 • Replacing a missed feed: pump at roughly the same time you would have nursed